Retord/WishWasher/README.md

 - Run *wwasher.py*.
 Enjoy!

-Version 2 Updates:
+Version 3 Updates:
 ------------------
+1. Message translation built-in.
+Now your friends can wish you in non-English languages and Wish-Washer will respond.
-1. Access tokens are now Extended Access Tokens.
+2. Access tokens are now Extended Access Tokens.
 No need to supply a new access token every 2 hours.
-2. Relationships moduled out for easier editing.
+3. Relationships moduled out for easier editing.
-3. Security details now stored in a separate file for each user = Greater degree of security.
+4. Security details now stored in a separate file for each user = Greater degree of security.
-4. Lots of code cleanup.
+5. Lots of code cleanup.
 The design is much simpler and elegant than before.
-5. Validations and Error Handling.
+6. Validations and Error Handling.